pilif42/ordersService/README.md

 ## TODO
 - Add Spring HATEOAS using https://docs.spring.io/spring-hateoas/docs/current/reference/html/ :
-  - ProductEndpoint then OfferEndpoint
-  - Add a link to a method to update a product or an offer
+  - OfferEndpoint: what is the best way to add a link for product when listing offers?
 - Add a React front-end:
   - screen to show products, then offers
 - Finish off the HATEOAS on all endpoints